Readit News logoReadit News

 tauwauwau commented on Tell HN: You can't search your WhatsApp without exposing yourself to metaAI · Posted by u/nothrowaways

-puttycat · a year ago
+puttycat · 2 years ago

 Explain?
 Ref?